THE NAMING PRACTICE

 MAKE IT VISIBLE

-When we name our courage and put visibility behind our our practice, we build momentum beyond an initial decision and give ourselves an empowering reminder for every day beyond today.
+When we name our courage and put visibility behind our our practice, we build momentum beyond an initial decision.
+The decision becomes real too.

 So before you log out of this page or close your journal, make it visible.